lilygo92/Scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page web app built with React.
 With this application, you can book, edit, and cancel interviews.
-This project is part of the Lighthouse Labs Web Development program, and was done in order to gain experience with React and single page apps, and testing with Jest, Cypress, and Storybook.
+This project was done as part of the March 6 cohort of the Lighthouse Labs Web Development program, and was done in order to gain experience with React and single page apps, and testing with Jest, Cypress, and Storybook.

 ## Screenshots